dickdavis/model-context-protocol-rb/README.md

 ## Quick Start with Rails

 The `model-context-protocol-rb` works out of the box with any valid Rack request.
-However, to support modern application deployments across multiple servers, the streamable HTTP transport requires Redis as an external dependency.
+Currently, this project has no plans for building a deeper Rails integration, but it is fairly simple to build it out yourself.
+To support modern application deployments across multiple servers, the streamable HTTP transport requires Redis as an external dependency.

 Here's an example of how you can easily integrate with Rails.

 First, configure Redis in an initializer: